What To Expect Post-treatment

 Learn what happens and what you should do after lung cancer treatment has ended.
 Actions taken after treatment can help reduce potential adverse effects and recovery time.

-Post-treatment of Lung Cancer
+Post Lung Cancer Treatment

 The end of treatment for a disease doesn’t mean continued care and monitoring can end.
-The post lung cancer treatment time is only the next and hopefully last phase.
-There are several important steps to take post lung cancer treatment that you’ll have to do several months or even years after it has ended.
+The post-lung cancer treatment time is only the next and hopefully last phase.
+There are several important steps to take post-lung cancer treatment that you’ll have to do several months or even years after it has ended.
 For some patients, tumors may never fully go away or come back a second time.
 In this case, they’ll need to learn how to cope and live with the disease.
 While some may choose to continue with curative treatments, other patients may not have this option or choose a different way.
 In this case, doctors may need to focus on palliative care, complementary therapies, or emerging treatments and clinical trials to control cancer and symptoms as long as possible and honor the patient’s wishes.

-One of the most important steps post lung cancer treatment is to follow up with your doctor or cancer care team.
+One of the most important steps post-lung cancer treatment is to follow up with your doctor or cancer care team.
 For the initial follow-up, monitor your health and report back to your doctor between 2 and 6 weeks after treatment has ended.
 Let them know of any irregularities, even if you just have questions and no complications.
 Your doctor will then choose a specific timeframe for future visits based on your situation and overall health.

 After the monitoring period and first follow-up, you may have no sign of effects or tumors.
 You must still attend all medical visits your doctor recommends.
 These can encompass imaging and blood tests to verify there aren’t any underlying issues you haven’t noticed.
 Generally, your doctor will suggest coming in for a checkup every 3 or 4 months for the next couple of years after cancer treatment.
 The frequency and length of visits will be mapped out in a patient care plan that your doctor or cancer care team will develop for you.

-When you’re in the post lung cancer treatment stage, the physician will develop a survivorship care plan surrounding the next few months or years.
+When you’re in the post-lung cancer treatment stage, the physician will develop a survivorship care plan surrounding the next few months or years.
 This plan will include several things like:

 - Tentative schedule for primary follow-up tests and screenings